Unity (ISS module)

+Measuring 4.57 m in diameter and 5.47 m in length, Unity was built at NASA's Marshall Space Flight Center.
+It is the first of three connecting modules, joined by Harmony and Tranquility.

 Launch and initial berthing

 Unity (with its two attached PMAs) was carried into orbit as the primary cargo of the Space Shuttle Endeavour (OV 105) on STS-88, the first Space Shuttle mission dedicated to assembly of the station.
-On 6 December 1998, the STS-88 crew mated the docking port of the PMA on the aft berthing port of Unity with the forward hatch of the already orbiting Zarya module.
+On December 6, 1998, the STS-88 crew mated the docking port of the PMA on the aft berthing port of Unity with the forward hatch of the already orbiting Zarya module.
 (Zarya was a mixed Russian-U.S. funded and Russian-built component launched a few days before aboard a Russian Proton launch vehicle from Baikonur, Kazakhstan.)
-This was the first connection made between two station modules.

 Connecting modules and visiting vehicles

 Unity has two axial and four radial Common Berthing Mechanism (CBM) ports.
 In addition to connecting to the Zarya module, Unity connects to the U.S. Destiny Laboratory Module (added on STS-98), the Z1 truss (an early exterior framework for the station added on STS-92), the PMA-3 (also added on STS-92), and the Quest Joint Airlock (added on STS-104).
 During STS-120 the Harmony module was temporarily berthed to the port-side hatch of Unity.
 Tranquility, with its multi-windowed cupola, was attached to Unitys port side during the STS-130 mission, and Leonardo was added to the nadir hatch during STS-133.

 In addition, the Leonardo and Raffaello Multi-Purpose Logistics Modules were each berthed to Unity on multiple missions.